Khabawsokar: Career

-Khabawsokar's tomb inscriptions are of the highest interest to Egyptologists and historians alike.
-In fact, they belong to the earliest examples of richly decorated tomb niches with detailed lists comprising bureaucratic titles, priestly offices and honorary titles.
-Additionally, Khabawsokar is, by far, the official with the highest number of priesthood titles for his time.
+Khabawsokar's tomb inscriptions belong to the earliest examples of richly decorated tombs with detailed lists of bureaucratic titles, priestly offices and honorary titles.
+Khabawsokar had the highest number of priesthood titles in his time.

-In his tomb, Khabawsokar is depicted once as a sitting man in a tight gown, reaching out for an offering table full of bread (or cake).
-A jamb of a false door depicts him twice, each time looking into converse directions.
-His pose makes him look like he is stepping out of the door.
-On both of the jambs his real ("great") name and his nickname are spelled.
-Khabawsokar wears a fine curled wig, a heavy and finely ornamented gold collar and a belt with a golden lion head as a belt buckle.
-His kilt is made of leopard fur and his shoulder knots are jackal-shaped.
+In his tomb, Khabawsokar is depicted seated in a gown, reaching out towards an offering table full of bread or cake.
+The jamb of a false door has two depictions of him looking away from each other.
+He appears as if stepping out of the door.
+His real name and his nickname are inscribed on both sides of the door.
+Khabawsokar wears a curled wig, an ornamented gold collar, and a belt with a golden lion head for a buckle.
+His kilt is made of leopard fur and his shoulder knots are shaped onto jackals.

-Possible contemporary office partners of Khabawsokar may have been Hesyre, Metjen, Pehernefer and Akhetaa.
-These are likewise known for their unusually rich decorated tomb chapels and for their accurately reported careers.
-However, it is not proven that these officials were related to each other in any way.
+Possible contemporary administrators of Khabawsokar may have been Hesyre, Metjen, Pehernefer and Akhetaa.
+Their tomb chapels are also known for their unusually rich decorations and for a detailed account of their careers.
+It is unsure whether these administrators have any connections to each other.